 4.6.1.
 MED-over the shoulder: Talent writes down a key to keep track of the positive versus negative samples (moves up here)

-Then, after the worms have settled from the final wash in S-Basal, remove all liquid.
+< Insert 4.6.1 before 4.3 >Then, after the worms have settled from the final wash in S-Basal, remove all liquid.

 MED: Talent removes all liquid from the positive tube.